HanaMcHanaface/RF2STABLECAM/Readme.md

 ## Uninstall

 To uninstall simply remove the dll from the Plugins folder.
 As mentioned, This plugin will alter your player settings.
-The settings that changed are documented in a file called `STABLECAM_LOG.txt` in your rFactor2 folder.
+The settings that changed are documented in a file called `RF2STABLECAM_LOG.txt` in your rFactor2 folder.

 ## Issues